 Yes, settings are advised to adhere to social distancing guidance, particularly in relation to parents (or childminders) collecting or dropping off children and congregating in foyer areas.
 Settings may need to advise to wait at the premises entrance or gates or even stagger collections or drops offs, but clear guidance must be put in place for all visitors to the setting.

-What if a funded child is leaving my setting in the summer term?
+What if a funded child left my setting in the summer term?

 We paid 100% of claims for the summer term in April 2020 to those settings who completed the forecast task in March 2020.

-Any child who leaves a setting this summer term, the provider will retain the funding they claimed for that child in the forecast and we will not be asking for it back.
+Any child who left a setting this summer term, the provider will retain the funding they claimed for that child in the forecast and we will not be asking for it back.

-Similarly, providers will be able to claim for children who are starting with them from 1 June 2020.
-Headcount tasks will be sent to providers who have had new starters and and funding will be paid only if the children are in attendance form 1 June.
+Similarly, providers were able to claim for children who are starting with them from 1 June 2020.

 If settings have any further enquires not covered above which are related to early education funding for 2, 3 and 4 year olds who can they contact?